cornell-cs5620/cs5620-assignment5/README.txt

 Quit

 If you right click on an object, then the menus are as follows:
+Material
-Set Focus	- Set this object as the camera focus Translate	- Set the current manipulator to translate Rotate		- Set the current manipulator to rotate
+	White   - Set the shader of this object to ignore lighting and to be a solid white color Solid   - Set the shader to render a solid lit color Brick   - Set the shader to render a lit brick pattern Texture - Set the shader to render a texture on the object Set Focus	- Set this object as the camera focus Translate	- Set the current manipulator to translate Rotate		- Set the current manipulator to rotate